 Okay, so we know that more dots printed per square inch (a high DPI) results in a sharper, better looking photo.
 It follows that the more pixels you have available to cram into each square inch, the smaller they will appear until they blend together smoothly.

+This is where print size comes into play.
 A high resolution image will print beautifully at a small print size because you are cramming so many pixels into a limited area.
-But what happens when you make the print bigger?

 As you increase the size of the paper, you have fewer and fewer pixels to pack into each square inch because while the image is expanding, the number of pixels stays constant.
 At some point those pixels become bigger than the tiny ink dots:

-The vast majority of photos we see uploaded for printing and framing are of excellent quality.
 Any smart phone or point-and-shoot digital camera less than a few years old can produce images that print well up to 20" and sometimes higher, assuming a high degree of sharpness and focus in the photo.

 This is where online custom framing makes things easier.